kgururaj/GenomicsDB_wiki/Compiling-GenomicsDB.md

         make MPIPATH=<mpi_package_dir>/bin/ TILEDB_DIR=<TileDB_dir> HTSDIR=<htslib_directory> RAPIDJSON_INCLUDE_DIR=<rapidjson_dir>/include BUILD=release OPENMP=1 -j 8

-## Java interface for TileDB/GenomicsDB
+## Java and Apache Spark(TM) interface for TileDB/GenomicsDB
+* With the BUILD_JAVA flag enabled, the build environment compiles both Java and Apache Spark interfaces of GenomicsDB.
-* Java SDK version 8.
+* Remember to use Java SDK version 8.
+* For GenomicsDB versions >0.4.0, use the following steps.
+Otherwise use the steps described in [[Building GenomicsDB Version 0.3.0]].

 The following jar files should be built/obtained before building the Java/JNI parts of GenomicsDB.
 They should be part of your CLASSPATH.
 * [Htsjdk](http://samtools.github.io/htsjdk/) version \>= 2.5.0.
 You can download a pre-built
 [htsjdk jar](http://search.maven.org/remotecontent?filepath=com/github/samtools/htsjdk/2.5.0/htsjdk-2.5.0.jar) from [Maven central](http://search.maven.org/).
 * [json-simple](https://github.com/fangyidong/json-simple) version \>=1.1.1.
 You can download a [pre-built jar](http://central.maven.org/maven2/com/googlecode/json-simple/json-simple/1.1.1/json-simple-1.1.1.jar) from [Maven central](http://search.maven.org/).

-* To build the the jar:
+* To build the jar:

         export CLASSPATH=<directory>/htsjdk-<version>.jar:<directory>/json-simple-<version>.jar:.:$CLASSPATH